Adidas: Marketing

-During the mid to late 1990s, Adidas divided the brand into three main groups with each a separate focus: Adidas Performance was designed to maintain their devotion to the athlete; Adidas Originals was designed to focus on the brand's earlier designs which remained a popular life-style icon; and Style Essentials, which dealt with the fashion market; the main group within this being Y-3 (which is a collaboration between Adidas and renowned Japanese fashion designer Yohji Yamamoto - the Y representing Yamamoto and the 3 representing the three stripes of Adidas).
+During the mid to late 1990s, Adidas divided the brand into three main groups with each a separate focus: Adidas Performance was designed to maintain their devotion to the athlete; Adidas Originals was designed to focus on the brand's earlier designs which remained a popular life-style icon; and Style Essentials, which dealt with the fashion market; the main group within this being Y-3 (which is a collaboration between Adidas and renowned Japanese fashion designer Yohji Yamamotothe Y representing Yamamoto and the 3 representing the three stripes of Adidas).

-Launched in 2004, "Impossible is Nothing" is one of the company's most memorable campaigns.
+Launched in 2004, Impossible is Nothing is one of the company's most memorable campaigns.
 The campaign was developed by 180/TBWA based in Amsterdam, but significant work was also done by TBWA\Chiat\Day in San Francisco.
-A few years later, Adidas launched a basketball specific campaign -- "Believe in 5ive"—for the 2006-2007 NBA season.
+A few years later, Adidas launched a basketball-specific campaignBelieve in 5ivefor the 2006–2007 NBA season.

-In 2011, "Adidas is all in" became the global marketing strategy slogan for Adidas.
+In 2011, Adidas is all in became the global marketing strategy slogan for Adidas.
 The slogan aimed to tie all brands and labels together, presenting a unified image to consumers interested in sports, fashion, street, music and pop culture.
 There appears to be connection with the phrase "all-in" meaning "exhausted" in some English speaking nations.

-In 2015, Adidas launched "Creating the New" as its strategic business plan until 2020.
+In 2015, Adidas launched Creating the New as its strategic business plan until 2020.